 4. Share Details on the Items Provided

-No matter what kind of goods or services the clients received, the invoice must provide details on every single one of them.
+No matter what kind of goods or services the clients received, the business or commercial invoice must provide details on every single one of them.
 If you wish to include a table in the document, then simply click on Insert, select Tables, and then choose whatever style you think is best suited for the type of invoice being made.
 You must then proceed to provide the full legal description for every item provided, their individual prices, and the quantity of each.

 5. Include the Payment Details

 It is here where you will need to get the subtotal of all the items provided.
 Once you have that, factor in the taxes and whatever fees or discounts that must be included in the calculations to get the grand total that needs to be paid.
-You must then point out the methods of payment that the client is allowed to use.
+You must then point out the methods of payment or payment schedule that the client is allowed to use.
 Take note that the more options there are available, the more likely you are to be paid on time.
 Lastly, place the date in which the payment is due.
 Common invoice timeframes offered include 14 days, 30 days, 60 days, and 90 days.
 You don't necessarily have to follow it so long as you give the client a reasonable amount of time to pay what you are owed.